GoogleChrome/developer.chrome.com/site/en/blog/fedcm-auto-reauthn-origin-trial/index.md

 {% Aside %}

 As alluded earlier, FedCM has a 10-minute quiet period after an auto-reauthn to prevent this behavior.
-We are also exploring other approaches to achieve this.
+We are also exploring other approaches to achieve this such as using `CredentialsContainer.preventSilentAccess()`.

 {% endAside %}